woodenworks/project-kraken/magic-items/Soldier's Eye.md

 --------

-_**Note: My original idea was to make several distinct items, but it could alternatively be a single eye with this description:**_
+_**Note: My original idea was to make several distinct items, but it could alternatively be a single item with this description:**_

 When you place this glass eye in your empty eye socket, you gain the following abilities, depending on the rarity of the item: